sphaso/distributed_algorithms/p3c/README.md

 # P3C

 Elixir implementation of the coloring algorithm in Chapter 1 of `Distributed Algorithms` by `Jukka Suomela`.
-Since in Elixir, by default, connected nodes form an equivalence relationship, the nodes are not in a path but rather in a Kn graph.
+Since in Elixir, by default, connected nodes form an equivalence relation, the nodes are not in a path but rather in a Kn graph.

 ## How to use